Pennsylvania’s Niagara Falls Is Too Beautiful For Words

 What are the best waterfall hikes in Pennsylvania?

-Lace up your hiking boots if you want to see some of the best waterfalls in Pennsylvania – all in one hike.
-Falls Trail in Ricketts Glen State Park will take you to 21 breathtakingly beautiful waterfalls.
-Clocking in at just over seven miles, Falls Trail is challenging, but if you’re up for the challenge you are in for an amazing experience.
-If you’re not up for the challenge, on the other hand, follow the shorter and easier 3.2 mile Highland Loop Trail.
-It, too, will give you a glimpse of all 21 waterfalls including the tallest.
+One of the best waterfall hikes in Pennsylvania is the Falls Trail in Ricketts Glen State Park.
+This trail will take you to 21 breathtakingly beautiful waterfalls.
+Clocking in at just over seven miles, Falls Trail is challenging, but those who are up for the challenge are in for an amazing experience.
+However, the shorter and easier 3.2-mile Highland Loop Trail will give you a glimpse of all 21 waterfalls including the tallest.
 Ganoga Falls cascades down 94 feet.

 What are the best outdoor adventures in Pennsylvania?

-On the hunt for fun and memorable outdoor adventures in Pennsylvania?
-How about hitting the highway on a road trip that will take you to seven spectacular waterfalls across Pennsylvania?
+One of the best outdoor adventures in Pennsylvania can be had along a road trip to seven spectacular waterfalls across Pennsylvania.
 The road trip includes a stop at Ricketts Glen State Park, Nay Aug Falls, and Slatefort Creek Falls.
-For an easy adventure that will lead you to the tallest waterfall in Pennsylvania, follow the Raymondskill Creek Trail.
-The trail clocks in at under a half of a mile and is considered somewhere between easy and moderate.
+For an easy adventure to the tallest waterfall in Pennsylvania, follow the Raymondskill Creek Trail.
+The trail clocks in at under half of a mile and is considered somewhere between easy and moderate.
 The three-tier waterfall, also the tallest waterfall in the state, cascades down 150 feet.

 Does Pennsylvania have any natural wonders?

-Some of the most scenic spots in Pennsylvania are its natural wonders.
-Did you know that Pennsylvania has, for example, it’s very own Grand Canyon?
-Pine Creek Gorge is a stunning natural wonder, and you can view it from Colton Point State Park or Leonard Harrison State Park.
+Yes, there are natural wonders in Pennsylvania.
+The state, for example, has its very own Grand Canyon.
+Pine Creek Gorge is a stunning natural wonder that can be viewed from Colton Point State Park or Leonard Harrison State Park.
 It’s simply beautiful no matter when you visit.
-However, when it’s painted in fall’s colors, it is particularly breathtaking.
+However, when it’s painted in fall colors, it is particularly breathtaking.
 Other natural wonders in Pennsylvania that are worth a visit include Coudersport Ice Mine, Meadow Run Natural Waterslide, Erie Bluffs State Park, and Ringing Rocks Park.